wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-config.md

 # CDC Inbound Endpoint Reference

-The following configurations allow you to configure CDC Inbound Endpoint for your scenario.
+The following configurations allow you to configure the CDC Inbound Endpoint for your scenario.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}